 You may want to proactively address the inherent factors that cause senior neglect and elder abuse.
 As an example, acknowledge if a family caregiver is experiencing undue stress, and come up with an alternative care plan for the senior; and ensure there’s no financial motivation in a family member’s desire to function as caregiver.
 Also, be sure to provide the older person with the knowledge and insight required to detect possible abuse, and encourage her or him to tell you instantly of any cause for concern.

-Among the best solutions to ensure a senior remains safe from senior neglect and elder abuse is by partnering with Absolute Companion Care.
+Among the best solutions to ensure a senior remains safe from senior neglect and elder abuse is by partnering with Absolute Companion Care, a trusted provider of home care in Timonium and surrounding areas.
 Each of our caregivers undergoes careful background record checks and is also provided with the supervision that guarantees senior loved ones are safe from abuse.
-Learn more about how our top-rated home care in Towson, MD provides families with peace of mind.
+Learn more about how our top-rated home care in Timonium and nearby areas provides families with peace of mind.
 Give us a call at 410-357-9640 today.